erinyoung/ACI/README.md

 Final files are out/amplicon_depth.csv and out/amplicon_depth.png

+Expected run time:
+About 30 seconds per amplicon when using SRR13957125 (SARS-CoV-2 with ~30 KB genome size and 5,350.27 mean depth) and the artic V3 primers.
+Larger genomes, more coverage, and larger amplicons increase the computation time.
+Use -t or --threads to take advantage of determining the coverage of amplicons in parallel.

 ![alt text](assets/aci.png)

 There are not currently options to change the look of the final image file.
 Instead, the amplicon_depth.csv file contains all the values in a '.csv' format that can be read into R, python, excel, or another tool for visualization.